-Defining the MSY proxy for the scamp and yellowmouth grouper complex would not directly alter the current harvest or use of the resource.
-Specification of this measure establishes a benchmark for fishery and resource evaluation from which additional management actions for the species would be based, should comparison of the fishery and resource with the benchmark indicate that management adjustments are necessary.
-The impacts of these management adjustments would be evaluated at the time they are proposed.
-As a benchmark, the MSY proxy would not directly limit how, when, where, or with what frequency participants in the fishery engage in harvesting the resource.
+Defining the MSY proxy for the Scamp and Yellowmouth Grouper complex would not directly alter the current harvest or use of the resource.
+Specification of a MSY would establish a benchmark for the complex and allow for resource evaluation from which additional management actions for the species in the complex could be based.
+The impacts of any management adjustments would be evaluated at the time they are proposed in a plan or framework amendment.
+As a benchmark, the MSY proxy would not directly limit how, when, where, or with what frequency participants in the fishery engage in harvesting species in the Scamp and Yellowmouth Grouper complex.
 This includes participants who directly utilize the resource (principally commercial vessels, for-hire operations, and recreational anglers), as well as participants associated with peripheral and support industries.

-As a benchmark, the MSY proxy sets the parameters that condition subsequent management actions.
-Preferred Alternative 3 would set the MSY proxy at a relatively higher fishing mortality (F) at the spawning potential ratio (SPR), which would allow for lower short-term catch levels and lower associated short-term economic benefits.
+Preferred Alternative 3 would set the MSY proxy at a relatively higher fishing mortality (F) at the spawning potential ratio (SPR), which would allow for comparatively lower short-term catch levels and lower associated short-term economic benefits.
 However, this alternative may lead to higher long-term stock levels and potentially higher associated long-term catch levels.
 Thus, there could be higher long-term landings and higher associated long-term economic benefits.

-Of the alternatives considered in this action, Preferred Alternative 3, which is recommended in the most recent SEDAR, has the best scientific basis.
-Hence, it provides a more solid scientific ground for subsequent management actions that have economic implications and would likely lead to comparatively higher long-term economic benefits.
+Of the alternatives considered in this action, Preferred Alternative 3, which is recommended in the most recent SEDAR, provides a more solid scientific ground for subsequent management actions that have economic implications and would likely lead to comparatively higher long-term economic benefits.